mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I didn't even realize battery backups could _be_ noisy.
 I had my previous APC battery backup for XX years, and it's completely silent except when it loses power and fails over to battery backup.

 The Tripp Lite UPS was instantly the loudest thing in my rack, maybe the loudest thing in my whole house.
 It was like a hair dryer running on low.
-My wife could hear it in my office from our bedroom upstairs.
+The UPS fans were so loud that my wife could hear my server rack a floor away in our house.

 I thought maybe it was defective, so I reached out to Tripp Lite and sent them a video, and they said that it was working as intended.

 I considered just dealing with it, but it was so painfully loud that I decided I couldn't keep it.

 To my surprise, I realized Newegg's return policy was "replacement only."
 I'd always had an easy return policy with Newegg so I didn't even think to check.
 Fortunately, I begged them, and they refunded me.
+Score once again for Newegg.

 ### Review: CyberPower CP1500PFCRM2U